 If you love archeology, history, or curious to see how people lived during the Second Temple period, this is the place.
 The only downside of the Davidson Center is its complexity.
 But this complexity exists in every site which rebuilt many times.
 Thus to understand better which layer you see, I suggest either joining a tour or read a good guide (like this one 😉 ).

-Moreover, you can buy a combined ticket City of David and Jerusalem Archeological Park.
+Moreover, you can buy a combined ticket to the City Of David and Jerusalem Archeological Park.

 Have you ever been to the Davidson Center – Jerusalem Archaeological Park?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!